 3-4 teaspoons citrus juice 1-3 teaspoons coarse sea salt

-Pound the citrus zest, chiles, and salt in a mortar and pestle or combine food processor, until it forms a paste.
+Pound the citrus zest, chiles, and salt in a mortar and pestle (like this, or this) or combine food processor, until it forms a paste.
 Add citrus juice and scrape into a small jar.
 Cover with a lid and let ferment a few days at room temperature, stirring daily.
 Make sure to scrape down the sides after each stir.
 Store in refrigerator for an additional 2 weeks to age.
 Best enjoyed within one year!